ncoden/42_PHP_pool/README.md

 42_PHP_pool
 =====
-42 school - PHP pool
+42 Project - PHP pool

 #### About
 PHP Pool of the [42 school](http://42.fr).